 Here are the simple ingredients you need to make this delicious vegan pesto sauce with healthy fats:

-- Fresh basil - Fortunately we can grow lots of basil in Tucson.
+- Fresh basil - Fortunately we can grow lots of basil where I live.
 Otherwise, I pick it up at the grocery store!

-- Nutritional yeast - This is easily found at the grocery store; it is optional.
+- Nutritional yeast - This is easily found at the grocery store.
 I like to include it for a cheesy, umami flavor instead of dairy cheese.
+Feel free to reduce the amount by half or leave it out completely.

 - Sea salt to bring out the flavors.